Post Date: February 2, 2014

-- Nitrites are used medically for the treatment of angina and other heart conditions, as they dilate blood vessels and allow blood to flow more easily to the heart.
+- Nitrites are used medically for the treatment of angina and other heart conditions.
+They’re used to dilate blood vessels and allow blood to flow more easily to the heart.

-- Recreationally, they are sold in little bottles as “video head cleaners,” “polish removers” or “room deodorizers.”
-Inside the bottle they are liquid, but because they have a very low vapor point, as soon as the bottle is opened or “popped” they turn into a gas.
+- Recreationally, poppers are sold in little bottles as “video head cleaners,” “polish removers,” or “room deodorizers.”
+These bottles contain a liquid, but because they have a very high vapor pressure, they turn into a gas as soon as the bottle is opened or “popped.”

 What are the effects?

-- The effects from inhaling nitrites are felt within a few seconds and last for one to two minutes.
+- The effects of inhaling nitrites are felt within a few seconds and last for one to four minutes, sometimes a little longer.

-- Nitrites relax smooth muscles tissue around blood vessels, causing the blood vessels to dilate.
+- Nitrites relax smooth muscle tissue around blood vessels, causing the blood vessels to dilate.
 This increases heart rate and causes more oxygen-rich blood to reach the brain, producing a “rush” sensation.